Motorists urged to 'save safe' over the Easter Bank Holiday weekend

 Here are some essential road safety tips:

-Donegal Road Safety Officer, Brian O’Donnell said: “As we head into the Easter Bank Holiday weekend I would appeal to all road users to play their part in keeping our roads safe.
+Leitrim Road Safety Officer said, “As we head into the Easter Bank Holiday weekend I would appeal to all road users to play their part in keeping our roads safe.

 "We must be mindful that any mistake on the road can lead to very serious consequences for everyone involved.
 This weekend brings added risks as more people are using the roads, so please be extra vigilant about your safety and the safety of others.